 Although most of us now take technology for granted and expect almost everything to be instantaneous, there was a time when people would wait months to receive a letter from a loved one.
 Time has passed, and many things have happened, especially in the technological space.
 I was trying to understand how we got where we are now, and I decided to write this post to bring some order to my thoughts.
 In the following paragraphs, I will try to summarize a basic chronology of the main technological shifts.

-Humankind up to the late 18th century
+Humankind up until the late 18th century

 For thousands of years, the most successful societies were based on technologies that relied on state-of-the-art mechanical and civil engineering.
 Think of Roman streets and buildings, the Great Wall of China, or the Egyptian pyramids, to name but a few.
 Well, these works were certainly impressive, but they were all produced using manually powered tools.
 We can define this as the "Manual Manufacturing" era.

-So, who was the winner during that era?
+So, who was the winner of that era?
 Well, I think it was those who controlled the energy, and at the time, the human workforce was synonymous with energy.
 Those who disposed of more human capital were able to build complex architectural structures, go to war, conquer new lands, and so on.
 That was the time when successful religious movements were at the top of the power structure.

 19th century until the mid-20th

-The first important technological disruption, known as the Industrial Revolution, started in the late 18th century and was made possible thanks to the invention of the steam engine.
+The first crucial technological disruption, known as the Industrial Revolution, started in the late 18th century and was made possible thanks to the invention of the steam engine.
 In this first technological shift, businesses moved away from traditional manual manufacturing to a more efficient form powered by steam engines.
 It is worth noting that it took thousands of years to see this first major technological revolution.

 So, who took advantage of this new technology?
 Industries such as textiles and transportation became very popular and prospered, but I would argue that the most successful companies were the ones controlling the energy required to power the machines - the coal companies first and the oil extractors later - when the combustion motor was invented.
 No need to say that this set a new worldwide political stage.